dancinturtle/flaskLoginReg/README.txt

+TO CONTRIBUTE TO THIS REPO:

+1. FORK this repo, this will create a copy for you in your github

+2. CLONE your OWN repo into your local machine.
+DO NOT nest git repos.

+3. ADD your login and registration to the cloned project, keeping it all contained in a directory.
+Ideally, this directory would be named something that indicates who you are and would NOT contain spaces

+4. COMMIT your changes

+5. PUSH your changes to your remote repo

+6. PULL REQUEST

 Assignment: Login and Registration

 We've learned about how we can connect to the database, insert records posted from a form, retrieve records from a database and set a session/flash for any error or success messages that we get along the way.
 One of the major components to every website is a login and registration.